droitfintech/fset/README.md

 ## Perf showcase

 Some comparison with `clojure.core/set` functions as measured in `test/fset/bench.clj` with the [Criterium](https://github.com/hugoduncan/criterium) library.
+Smaller numbers mean faster.
+All results obtained on small-ish sets (10-100 items), the improvement should be bigger on larger sets.

 ### Set functions